Writing, speaking, and translating the future

 Payment Processing

-If you are using a payments provider other than Stripe to ensure your customers can pay in their preferred method you’ll want to review their documentation and make sure your listings match the payments translations you provide elsewhere in your product.
+If you are using a payment provider other than Stripe to ensure your customers can pay in their preferred method you’ll want to review their documentation and make sure your listings match the payment translations you provide elsewhere in your product.

 Demand Gen/ Transactional emails

 Demand gen and transactional emails are the lifeblood of the platform.
-They are used to nudge customers to return and providing information related to their interactions with the platform.
+They are used to nudge customers to return and provide information related to their interactions with the platform.
 Since this is the most important and ongoing interaction with customers the quality requirements for localization here should be the highest.
-And of course they represent some of the largest challenges for development.
+And of course, they represent some of the largest challenges for development.

 These emails are tricky because rarely are they in a marketing system like Marketo or Magento or a CMS.
 They may be hard-coded in some legacy system that is no longer actively developed.
 And even if they are actively developed the chances are good these are owned by a development team that doesn’t actually manage the localization.
 So you’ll need to track down not only the team providing the localization and the development teams deploying it, but there will most likely be copywriting teams, legal, and privacy teams all involved in these emails and even the slightest change will bog down your work for weeks or months.

-And of course you should document the process and figure out how to address updates and content life cycle process for all of this content.
+And of course, you should document the process and figure out how to address updates and the content life cycle process for all of this content.
 It will be the source of your most highly visible customer-facing mistakes so it is worth extra diligence to get these right.

 Walk the site to find the issues

-The walk the site process from a customer journey coupled with an understanding the data journey of collected, referenced, and rendered content will be a roadmap for your team.
+The walk-the-site process from a customer journey coupled with an understanding of the data journey of collected, referenced, and rendered content will be a roadmap for your team.
 It will be a huge step in understanding the scope of the Whole Enterprise Localization Design you need to accomplish to make localization a sustainable and manageable activity for your product.
-And with that process you go from rushing to get a single localized product out the door to identifying what it takes to make a fully sustainable product or company-wide process for launching globally.
+With that process, you go from rushing to get a single localized product out the door to identifying what it takes to make a fully sustainable product or company-wide process for launching globally.